fonol/anki-search-inside-add-card/config.md

 ### freezeIndex
 If you, for some reason, don't want the index to be rebuilt under any circumstances on startup, set this to true.

+### shortcuts.xyz
+Shortcuts for some different functions.
+If you change these, maybe check for existing shortcuts in the editor before.